 Be sure to brush right before your workout.
 This is even more important if you are working out later in the day and have not brushed since your last meal.
 A clean mouth will make it easier for your body to fight bacteria.

-3. Focus on nutrition.
+3. Focus on nutrition for dental health.

-Eating tooth-healthy foods like cheese, meat, nuts, milk and crunchy veggies like carrots and celery.
+Eating tooth-healthy foods like cheese, meat, nuts, milk, and crunchy veggies like carrots and celery.
 These will raise the pH and help fortify your teeth against damage.